Newsworthy/TFL_Status_React/README.md

 - A notification when there is a change in status of a line, either audio, or a popup, or both.
 - I think I am still not meeting TFL standards when there is more than two alerts on one line.
 Sadly, it's not easy to test until that happens live.

-If you find any bugs in this software, or would like to see more features displayed, please email me at development@newsworthyvision.com
+If you find any bugs or would like to see more features displayed, please email me at development@newsworthyvision.com